usegalaxy-eu/website/index-phage.md

 ## Tutorials list
 Our training material in Galaxy Tranining Network format is tailored specifically to phage analysis, including identification of introns and lysis genes.
+Our training modules describe the use of Galaxy, Apollo, and our tools and workflows.
 We also have a user FAQ that answers questions about Galaxy and Apollo usage for phage annotation.

 <div align="center">
     <a href="https://cpt.tamu.edu/training-material/" target="_blank">